Cell to singularity 2020 Review and Guides

 The visual presentation makes the game feel like an interactive animated educational tutorial through the periods described…

 Have you ever watched a documentary movie about the creation of Earth and life?
 Well, this game will make you feel like you are making the documentary.
 It will make you feel like you are in charge of the evolution process, as we take over right when the Planet Earth is cooling off enough for the first threads of life to emerge, some 4.5 billion years ago.
-The visual presentation makes Cell to Singularity feel like an interactive animated educational tutorial through the periods described.
+The visual presentation makes CtS feel like an interactive animated educational tutorial through the periods described.

 And, we say “interactive” because the player plays the game and “pushes” the evolution forward through the familiar paths through which it has gotten to where we are now.
 So, the game follows the official scientific explanations and theories.
 The overall atmosphere of this game is greatly improved by the classical music number that runs in the background, which naturally reminds of 2001: A Space Odyssey movie, by Stanley Kubrik.